The Summer I Turned Pretty season 2: teaser trailer announced

-The Summer I Turned Pretty season 2: Teaser trailer, release date, full cast and how to watch
+The Summer I Turned Pretty season 2: Teaser trailer, release date & will new Taylor Swift songs feature?

-Get ready to head back to Cousins beach - we’re finally getting a The Summer I Turned Pretty season 2 teaser trailer
+Get ready to head back to Cousins beach - we’re finally getting a The Summer I Turned Pretty season 2 teaser trailer...and possibly new Taylor Swift music with it

 The Summer I Turned Pretty fans rejoice as the show has finally announced when we’ll get a trailer for the upcoming season, and it’s coming sooner than you think.
 As in, tomorrow.